omairwaleed/udagram/README.md

+# AUTHOR
+Omair Waleed Hamdy
-# Udagram
+# PIPELINE PROCESS

-This application is deployed using circle ci by diferent jobs: for front-end:
+when app is pushed to git hub circle ci triggers it and start deploying our app by sequence of jobs which are: for front-end:
     *install dependencies
     *build app